 Always tell your doctor if you have a new pain or pain that is getting worse.
 They can arrange tests to find out the cause.
 Pain can happen for different reasons.
-It may be caused by a late effect of treatment such as jaw stiffness (trismus), scar tightness or nerve damage.
+It may be caused by a late effect of treatment such as trismus (jaw stiffness), scar tightness or nerve damage.
 Sometimes it may be a symptom of cancer coming back.

 It is natural to feel anxious if you develop pain.
-But it is important to get it checked as soon as possible so that you can be given treatment for it.
+But it is important to get it checked out as soon as possible so that you can have treatment for it.

 To help your doctor understand your pain, tell them: